Getting started with email marketing

 Once you’ve signed up for Sendlane, make sure you also have access to the following:

-1. Your previous ESP, and
+1. Your previous ESP

 2. Your business website’s DNS settings